Airship: Airships for humanitarian and cargo transport

 Google co-founder Sergey Brin founded LTA Research in 2015 to develop airships for humanitarian and cargo transport.
-The company's 124-meter-long airship Pathfinder 1 received from the FAA a special airworthiness certificate for the helium-filled airship in September 2023.
+The company's 124-meter-long airship Pathfinder 1 received a special airworthiness certificate from the FAA for the helium-filled airship in September 2023.

 The certificate allowed the largest airship since the ill-fated Hindenburg to begin flight tests at Moffett Field, a joint civil-military airport in Silicon Valley.

+The Pathfinder is deemed the largest flying aircraft in size, beating that of the Stratolaunch Roc and many more.

 Comparison with heavier-than-air aircraft

 The advantage of airships over aeroplanes is that static lift sufficient for flight is generated by the lifting gas and requires no engine power.
 This was an immense advantage before the middle of World War I and remained an advantage for long-distance or long-duration operations until World War II.
-Modern concepts for high-altitude airships include photovoltaic cells to reduce the need to land to refuel, thus they can remain in the air until consumables expire.
+Modern concepts for high-altitude airships include photovoltaic cells to reduce the need to land for refuelling, allowing them to remain airborne until their consumables expire.
 This similarly reduces or eliminates the need to consider variable fuel weight in buoyancy calculations.

-The disadvantages are that an airship has a very large reference area and comparatively large drag coefficient, thus a larger drag force compared to that of aeroplanes and even helicopters.
+The disadvantages are that an airship has a very large reference area and a comparatively large drag coefficient, resulting in a larger drag force than aeroplanes and even helicopters.
 Given the large frontal area and wetted surface of an airship, a practical limit is reached around 80–100 mph, only about one-third the typical airspeed of a modern commercial airplane.
 Thus, airships are used where speed is not critical.

 The lift capability of an airship is equal to the buoyant force minus the weight of the airship.
 This assumes standard air-temperature and pressure conditions.
-Corrections are usually made for water vapor and impurity of lifting gas, as well as percentage of inflation of the gas cells at liftoff.
+Corrections are usually made for water vapour and impurities in the lifting gas, as well as for the gas-cell inflation percentage at liftoff.
 Based on specific lift (lifting force per unit volume of gas), the greatest static lift is provided by hydrogen (11.15 N/m^{3} or 71 lb_{f}/1000 cu ft) with helium (10.37 N/m^{3} or 66 lb_{f}/1000 cu ft) a close second.

 In addition to static lift, an airship can obtain a certain amount of dynamic lift from its engines.
 Dynamic lift in past airships has been about 10% of the static lift.
 Dynamic lift allows an airship to "take off heavy" from a runway similar to fixed-wing and rotary-wing aircraft.
-This requires additional weight in engines, fuel, and landing gear, negating some of the static lift capacity.
+This requires additional weight in the engines, fuel, and landing gear, thereby reducing some of the static lift capacity.